ebputnina/Gemini-Lite-Client-Java/REPORT.md

 ![/var/lib/bind/db.zone.lab-kale](screenshotsForReport/varLib.jpeg)
 ### Our modified /etc/bind/named.conf.local

 ### An index.gmi we wrote to serve others

 ### An index.gmi we retrieved from someone else's server

+## Lab 5: Packet capture of joining a network
+What are the source and destination ethernet addresses for the request packet?

+What are the IP source and destination addresses in the request packet?

+What are the UDP source and destination port numbers in the request packet?

+What is the value of the DHCP “Your (client) IP address” field in the request packet?

+Does the request contain an Option 50 (Requested IP Address)?
+If so, what is the IP address being requested?

+What are the source and destination ethernet addresses for the ACK packet?

+What are the IP source and destination addresses in the ACK packet?

+What are the UDP source and destination port numbers in the ACK packet?

+What is the value of the DHCP “Your (client) IP address” field in the ACK packet?

+What are the values of the following DHCP options in the ACK packet?

+Option (1) Subnet Mask
+Option (3) Router
+Option (6) Domain Name Server
+Look back at Lab 2.
+Use the appropriate command (ip route, netstat -rn, or route print) to print out your laptop’s forwarding table.
+Satisfy yourself you can find the Subnet Mask and Router from the DHCP ACK packet in your machine’s forwarding table.
+Copy and paste the table into your report.

 ## Reflection on Gemini Lite